O-type star: Classification

 O-type stars are classified by the relative strength of certain spectral lines.
 The key lines are the prominent He+ lines at 454.1 nm and 420.0 nm, which vary from very weak at O9.5 to very strong in O2–O7, and the He0 lines at 447.1 nm and 402.6 nm, which vary from absent in O2/3 to prominent in O9.5.
-The O7 class is defined where the 454.1-nanometer He+ and 447.1-nanometer He0 lines have equal strength.
+The O7 class is defined where the 454.1 nanometer He+ and 447.1 nanometer He0 lines have equal strength.
 The very hottest O-type stars have such weak neutral He lines that they must be separated on the relative strength of the N2+ and N3+ lines.

 The luminosity classes of O-type stars are assigned on the relative strengths of the He+ emission lines and certain ionised nitrogen and silicon lines.
-These are indicated by the "f" suffix on the spectral type, with "f" alone indicating N2+ and He+ emission, "(f)" meaning the He emission is weak or absent, "((f))" meaning the N emission is weak or absent, "f*" indicating the addition of very strong N3+ emission, and "f+" the presence of Si3+ emission.
+These are indicated by the "f" suffix on the spectral type, with "f" alone indicating N2+ and He+ emission, "(f)" meaning the He emission is weak or absent, "((f))" meaning the N emission is weak or absent, "f*" indicates the addition of very strong N3+ emission, and "f+" the presence of Si3+ emission.
 Luminosity class V, main-sequence stars, generally have weak or missing emission lines, with giants and supergiants showing increasing emission line strength.
-At O2–O4, the distinction between main sequence and supergiant stars is narrow and may not even represent true luminosity or evolutionary differences.
-At intermediate O5–O8 classes, the distinction between O((f)) main sequence, O(f) giants, and Of supergiants is well-defined and represents a definite increase in luminosity.
-The increasing strength of Si3+ emission is also an indicator of increasing luminosity and this is the primary means of assigning luminosity classes to the late O-type stars.
+At O2–O4, the distinction between main sequence and supergiant stars is narrow, and may not even represent true luminosity or evolutionary differences.
+At intermediate O5–O8 classes, the distinction between "O((f))" main sequence, "O(f)" giants, and "Of" supergiants is well-defined and represents a definite increase in luminosity.
+The increasing strength of Si3+ emission is also an indicator of increasing luminosity and this is the primary means of assigning luminosity classes to the late O type stars.

-Stars of types O3 to O8 are classified as luminosity class sub-type Vz if they have a particularly strong 468.6 nm ionised helium line.
+Star types O3 to O8 are classified as luminosity class sub-type "Vz" if they have a particularly strong 468.6 nm ionised helium line.
 The line's presence is thought to indicate extreme youth; the "z" stands for zero-age.

 To help with the classification of O-type stars, standard examples are listed for most of the defined types.
 The following table gives one of the standard stars for each spectral type.
 In some cases, a standard star has not been defined.
-For spectral types O2 to O5.5, supergiants are not split into Ia/Iab/Ib sub-types.
-Subgiant spectral types are not defined for types O2, O2.5, or O3.
+For spectral types O2 to O5.5, supergiants are not split into Ia / Iab / Ib sub-types: Subgiant spectral types are not defined for types O2, O2.5, or O3.
 Bright giant luminosity classes are not defined for stars hotter than O6.